Gel for dental use. Dentamet dental gel: indications, instructions, reviews. Additional components of the medicine consist of

 Pregnancy and lactation

-During lactation, if it is necessary to prescribe the drug, it is necessary to decide on the termination of breastfeeding.
+During lactation, if it is necessary to prescribe the drug, the issue of stopping breastfeeding should be decided.

 Contraindication- children under 6 years of age.